Analysts Set Viemed Healthcare, Inc. (NASDAQ:VMD) PT at $12.50

-Viemed Healthcare, Inc. (NASDAQ:VMD) has earned a consensus recommendation of “Hold” from the six analysts that are covering the company, MarketBeat Ratings reports.
-One research analyst has rated the stock with a sell recommendation, one has issued a hold recommendation and three have given a buy recommendation to the company.
-The average twelve-month price objective among analysts that have issued ratings on the stock in the last year is $12.50.
+Shares of Viemed Healthcare, Inc. (NASDAQ:VMD) have received an average rating of “Hold” from the six research firms that are currently covering the firm, MarketBeat reports.
+One research analyst has rated the stock with a sell rating, one has issued a hold rating and three have assigned a buy rating to the company.
+The average 1 year target price among brokers that have issued ratings on the stock in the last year is $12.50.

-A number of equities analysts have issued reports on VMD shares.
-Zacks Investment Research downgraded Viemed Healthcare from a “hold” rating to a “sell” rating in a research note on Saturday, March 6th.
-TheStreet upgraded Viemed Healthcare from a “c” rating to a “b+” rating in a research note on Monday, March 8th.
-Finally, Royal Bank of Canada started coverage on Viemed Healthcare in a research note on Thursday, March 11th.
-They set an “outperform” rating and a $13.00 price target for the company.
+Several equities research analysts have recently weighed in on VMD shares.
+Royal Bank of Canada began coverage on shares of Viemed Healthcare in a research report on Thursday, March 11th.
+They issued an “outperform” rating and a $13.00 price target for the company.
+TheStreet upgraded Viemed Healthcare from a “c” rating to a “b+” rating in a report on Monday, March 8th.
+Finally, Zacks Investment Research downgraded Viemed Healthcare from a “hold” rating to a “sell” rating in a report on Saturday, March 6th.

-Hedge funds and other institutional investors have recently made changes to their positions in the company.
-Lazard Asset Management LLC purchased a new position in shares of Viemed Healthcare in the 4th quarter worth approximately $46,000.
-Public Employees Retirement System of Ohio purchased a new position in shares of Viemed Healthcare in the 4th quarter worth approximately $92,000.
-Paloma Partners Management Co purchased a new position in Viemed Healthcare in the third quarter valued at approximately $100,000.
-Trexquant Investment LP purchased a new position in Viemed Healthcare in the fourth quarter valued at approximately $115,000.
-Finally, Oppenheimer Asset Management Inc. lifted its stake in Viemed Healthcare by 34.3% in the fourth quarter.
-Oppenheimer Asset Management Inc. now owns 20,836 shares of the company’s stock valued at $162,000 after purchasing an additional 5,316 shares during the last quarter.
+A number of institutional investors and hedge funds have recently made changes to their positions in the business.
+Denali Advisors LLC acquired a new position in Viemed Healthcare during the 1st quarter valued at about $32,000.
+Lazard Asset Management LLC acquired a new position in shares of Viemed Healthcare during the fourth quarter valued at about $46,000.
+Public Employees Retirement System of Ohio purchased a new position in shares of Viemed Healthcare in the 4th quarter valued at approximately $92,000.
+Paloma Partners Management Co purchased a new position in shares of Viemed Healthcare in the 3rd quarter valued at approximately $100,000.
+Finally, Trexquant Investment LP acquired a new stake in Viemed Healthcare in the 4th quarter worth approximately $115,000.

-Viemed Healthcare (NASDAQ:VMD) last released its quarterly earnings results on Wednesday, March 3rd.
-The company reported $0.12 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.07 by $0.05.
-The company had revenue of $31.20 million for the quarter, compared to analyst estimates of $31.20 million.
+Viemed Healthcare (NASDAQ:VMD) last posted its quarterly earnings results on Wednesday, March 3rd.
+The company reported $0.12 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.07 by $0.05.
+The firm had revenue of $31.20 million for the quarter, compared to the consensus estimate of $31.20 million.

 Viemed Healthcare Company Profile